kevintpeng/Learn-Something-Every-Day/Production-Engineering/Data Stores.md

+# Apache Cassandra
+Distributed database for managing large amounts of structured data
+- lives across multiple servers
+- provides highly available (resilient to outage), no single point of failure
+- provides a solution to distributing data across data centers and availability zones
+- uses a masterless "ring" design
+ - doesn't have to use sharded architecture or master-slave models
+- because there is no master, and no single point of failure, it is truely continuous in uptime

+Disadvantages:
+- doesn't handle transactions (local nor XA (aka 2 phase commit) )
+ - this implies inconsistent indexing
+ - actions are not totally ordered
+- data is structured around the queries made to the database, so it doesn't handle ad hoc queries well

 # Firebase
 Stores and syncs data in a NoSQL cloud database.
 Data *syncs across all clients in realtime*, by pushing data to clients when changes are made to the database.
 - allows you to build server-less apps